Elephants | Ecosystem engineers and architects of Nature

 What do elephants eat?

-Elephants eat green leaves, vegetables, roots, and grasses and live mainly in forests, grasslands, and savannas.
+Elephants eat green leaves, vegetables, roots, and grasses, and live mainly in forests, grasslands, and savannas.

 Leave a Reply